-- Group: The advocate is a member of a specific group in the Hub.
+- Group: The member is a member of a specific group in the Hub.

-- Advocate Info: Criteria based on information about the advocate (e.g. Industry, Region, Title, etc.).
+- Advocate Info: Criteria based on information about the member (e.g. Industry, Region, Title, etc.).
 You can also choose fields with blank values.

-Behaviour: How the advocate behaves in your hub (e.g. Engaged, Not Engaged, completed specific challenges, earned badges, etc.).
+Behaviour: How the member behaves in your hub (e.g. Engaged, Not Engaged, completed specific challenges, earned badges, etc.).

 - Response: Includes/Excludes advocates based on their response to a question from a specific challenge.
 You can choose to segment an exact response or a response which contains a certain word